-Austria shares many Christmas traditions with its neighbour Germany, but also has many special Christmas customs of its own.
+Austria shares many Christmas traditions with its neighbor Germany, but also has many special Christmas customs of its own.

 During Advent, many families will have an Advent Wreath made from evergreen twigs and decorated with ribbons and four candles.
-One each of the four Sunday in Advent, a candle is lit and a carols or two might be sung!
+On each of the four Sundays in Advent, a candle is lit and a carol or two might be sung!

-Most towns will have a 'Christkindlmarkt' (Christmas market) from late November, early December selling Christmas decorations, food (like gingerbread) and Glühwein (sweet, warm mulled wine).
-Cities like Vienna, Innsbruck and Salzburg have huge markets and people from all over the world to visit them.
+Most towns will have a 'Christkindlmarkt' (Christmas market) from late November or early December, selling Christmas decorations, food (like gingerbread) and Glühwein (sweet, warm mulled wine).
+Cities like Vienna, Innsbruck and Salzburg have huge markets and people from all over the world visit them.